-HostGator performed better than the average of 23 minutes 55 seconds of downtime across all hosting providers that we tested.
+HostGator performed better than the average of 23 minutes and 55 seconds of downtime across all hosting providers that we tested.

-Speed: 3/5 – Keeping up with your competitors should not be down to your website being fast enough.
+Speed: 3/5 – Keeping up with your competitors should not be down to your website fast enough.
 Sometimes, however, that can be a great differentiator.

 Slow loading times can also affect your visitors’ loyalty.
 Slow websites are not what people want.